 And there you have it!
 In just a few basic steps using the methods above, you’ll be able to estimate the age of your trees using nothing more than some simple math and a measuring tape.

 If you would like a more accurate evaluation of your tree’s age, you can reach out to one of our tree service specialists in Denver!
 We offer lots of tree care advice, even on the age and condition of your tree.

 Interested in learning more about proper tree care?
-Visit one of our other articles below to learn more about tree maintenance, tree pruning, stump grinding and other tree services we offer in Denver and the surrounding area!
+Visit one of our other articles below to learn more about tree maintenance, tree trimming, stump grinding and other tree services we offer in Denver and the surrounding area!
 We also offer tree removal in Arvada, Wheat Ridge, Lakewood, and the Berkeley neighborhood!